-In 2018, OEV continued piloting piloted the use of qualitative analysis software (Atlas.ti) to build a repository of evaluation evidence.
-The summary reports of 13 country portfolio evaluations were coded for inclusion in a database and their findings provided the basis for the drafting of analytical reports on school feeding, financial resources and gender, which were used to test the methodology and utility of the approach.
+- 33. In 2018, OEV continued piloting the use of qualitative analysis software (Atlas.ti) to build a repository of evaluation evidence for inclusion in a database and provide the basis for the drafting of analytical reports on school feeding, financial resources and gender, which were used to test the methodology and utility of the approach. - 34.
 OEV commissioned a synthesis of WFP's country portfolio evaluations in the Sahel and the Horn of Africa in order to identify findings and lessons, particularly those applicable in fragile contexts and conflict settings.
 The synthesis covers eight country portfolio evaluations completed between 2016 and 2018 in Burundi, the Central African Republic, Cameroon, Ethiopia, Mali, Mauritania, Somalia and South Sudan.
 The synthesis report will be presented to the Board for consideration at its 2019 annual session.
 Plans for 2019 include a synthesis of lessons from policy evaluations.